javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 Usually, that's a function.
 For historical reasons, a string of code can be passed, but that's not recommended.

 `delay`
-: The delay before run, in milliseconds (1000 ms = 1 second).
+: The delay before run, in milliseconds (1000 ms = 1 second), by default 0.

 `arg1`, `arg2`...
 : Arguments for the function (not supported in IE9-)